sonic-net/SONiC/doc/syslog/syslog-design.md

 Any configured address can be used for source IP mangling.
 This might be useful for security reasons.

-SSIP also extends the existing syslog implementation with VRF and server port configuration support.
+SSIP also extends the existing syslog implementation with VRF device and server UDP port configuration support.
 The feature doesn't change the existing DB schema which makes it fully backward compatible.

 ## 1.2 Requirements